-Soil-based agriculture is a practice of both sustenance and stewardship.
-By allowing hydroponic farmers to certifiy their crops as organic the USDA now undercuts the livelihood of thousands of small, soil-based organic farmers and gives a huge economic incentive and advantage to large-scale farmers of organically-certified, yet ecologically unregenerative produce.
+The focus of organic agriculture must remain rooted on the nature of the ground.
+By allowing hydroponic farmers to certifiy their crops as “organic” the USDA is undercutting the core priciples behind the certification as well as the livelihood of thousands of small, soil-based organic farmers.
+Broadening the definition of organic to include hydronically-grown produce provides a huge economic incentive and advantage to large-scale farmers who may also engage in ecologically destructive practices.

-Fot this reason the National Organic Standards Board itself has recommended that organic certification be denied to hydroponic products.
-Similarly, Canada, Mexico, and the European Parliament currently restrict organic certification to soil-based produce.
+The National Organic Standards Board itself has recommended that organic certification be denied to hydroponic products.
+Similarly, Canada, Mexico, and the European Union currently restrict organic certification to soil-based produce.

-When Trump’s USDA permitted hydroponic producers to use of the organic label it bowed to the financial influence of large-scale commercial agribusiness.
-Reflecting the collective outrage of the entire organic community, the Center for Food Safety (CFS) filed a legal action demanding the USDA reverse its decision and henceforth prohibit hydroponic farmers from displaying the organic label on their produce.
+When the USDA permitted hydroponic producers to use of the organic label it was doing the work of agribusiness interests.
+Expressing the collective outrage of the entire organic community, the Center for Food Safety (CFS) filed a legal action demanding that the USDA reverse its decision and prohibit hydroponic farmers from displaying the organic label on their produce.

-The filing was endorsed by over a dozen organic farmer, consumer, retailer, and certifying organizations, including the Organic Farmers Association, Northwest Organic Dairy Producers Alliance (NODPA), PCC Community Markets, and the Cornucopia Institute.
+The filing has now been endorsed by over a dozen organic certifying organizations, including the Organic Farmers Association, Northwest Organic Dairy Producers Alliance (NODPA), PCC Community Markets, and the Cornucopia Institute.